Arto Lindsay: Music

 After the Lounge Lizards, Lindsay and keyboardist Peter Scherer formed the Ambitious Lovers, influenced by pop, samba, and bossa nova.
 In an interview with Bomb magazine, Linsday said, "the whole idea was Al Green and samba.
 That against this; this against that; not a blend, a juxtaposition, loud/soft.
 There's no particular point in putting these things together.
 The point is what comes out in the end."
 The band's albums included Envy, Greed, and Lust.

 Producer

 Lindsay began his experience as producer in 1981 working with Italian No wave band Hi-Fi Bros.
 He has produced recordings by Brazilian musicians Caetano Veloso, Tom Zé, Vinicius Cantuária, Gal Costa, Carlinhos Brown, Marisa Monte, Adriana Calcanhotto, Orquestra Contemporânea de Olinda and Lucas Santtana.
-He also co-produced the first album of Anarchist Republic of Bzzz.
+He also co-produced the first album of Anarchist Republic of Bzzz, and CHASM by Ryuichi Sakamoto.

 Collaborations

-Lindsay lent his talents in 2008 on Jun Miyake’s Stolen Strangers album providing vocals and guitar on the album’s opener “Alviveride” as well as on “O Fim”, “Turn Back” and “Outros Escuros”.
+Lindsay lent his talents to the 1993 opera Agamemnon and to Jun Miyake's Stolen From Strangers album (2008), providing vocals and guitar on the album's opener "Alviveride" as well as on "O Fim", "Turn Back" and "Outros Escuros".
+For Performa 09, the third edition of the Performa Biennial, Lindsay created Somewhere I Read collaborating with the choreographer Lily Baldwin.
 In 2013, Lindsay sang on "I Guess We're Floating" by Stephon Alexander and Rioux.
 The song was released on the album Here Comes Now in August 2014 by Connect Records.